mmiranda222/.statsuite/content/getting started/installation/as-container.md

 This section describes where to find and how to use the .Stat Suite Docker images.

-> **Note**: Docker technology is a commonly used containerisation technology, and we will mainly explain here our most common scenarios using Docker Compose and our specific services and libraries.
+> **Note**: Docker technology is a commonly used containerisation technology, and we will mainly list here our ready-to-use Docker images.

 ---